 Advanced Landscape Systems

 The rate at which fish food energy is utilized is called the metabolic rate.
-This metabolic rate in fish is influenced by environmental temperature, body size, age, and activity.
-When water temperature increases or decreases it impacts the fishes metabolic rate.
-This single factor dictates the what kinds of food to be feed your fish as well as when and how much.
+This metabolic rate in fish is influenced by environmental temperature, body size, age, and activity levels.
+When water temperature increases or decreases it impacts a fishes metabolic rate.
+This single factor dictates the what kind of food to be feed your fish as well as when and how much.
 Food furnishes the fish with heat and energy, provides material for growth and repair of body tissues, and assists in the regulation of body processes.
 Feed your fish well and they will be well.

 Feeding Chart